Close Menu

 Review and Prioritize Your Subscriptions

-Before entering any negotiation, it’s essential to have a clear understanding of your current subscriptions.
+Before entering any negotiation, it’s essential to understand your current subscriptions.
 Identify the services you use regularly, as well as those that are underutilized or redundant.
 This prioritization allows you to focus your negotiation efforts where they matter most.

 • List all active subscriptions and their monthly costs.